Digital-Preservation-Finland/dpres-sip-compiler/doc/musicarchive.rst

 Skipped Content
 ---------------

-Specially named metadata XML and CSV files described in previous chapter, and also hidden files and directories, will not be included as separate digital objects in the package in compilation.
-These files are also skipped in validation without producing any note in the validation results.
+Metadata XML and CSV files described in the previous chapter, hidden files, and hidden directories will not be included as separate digital objects in the package during compilation.
+These files are also silently skipped during validation without producing any notes in the validation results.